josephtoles/search-engine/README.md

 mkvirtualenv search
 ```

-5. Switch to that virtual environment
+5. Switch to that virtual environment (not necessary if you just created the virtualenv)
 ```
 workon search
 ```